Zamiell/racing-plus/docs/challenges.md

 ## R+7 Season 5 (Babies)

+### Basic Description

-- You must complete the game 7 times using the [Babies Mod](https://bindingofisaacrebirth.gamepedia.com/index.php?title=User:Zamie/Co-op&profile=no), which provides a different random baby with a unique ability on each floor.
+- You must complete the game 7 times using the [Babies Mod](https://github.com/Zamiell/babies-mod/blob/main/README.md), which provides a different random baby with a unique ability on each floor.

+### Goal

 - The 1st, 3rd, 5th, and 7th runs will go to The Chest.
 - The 2nd, 4th, and 6th runs will go to the Dark Room.

+### Instant Start

+The "instant start" mechanic from season 2 also applies to this season.

 <br>